typedb/typedb-docs/09-schema/00-overview.md

 ### Roles
 _Roles_ specify the nature of the connection between instances.
 They are not types themselves: you cannot have a thing which is an instance of a role, but you will be able to have things playing a role in a specific relation.
 In your schema, we will need to specify what role relates to each relation type and who can play this role.
-Thanks to roles, you will be able to guarantee the logical integrity of your data, having a `marriage` between a `person` and a `building`, for example, unless you specifically allow such a thing in the schema.
+Thanks to roles, you will be able to guarantee the logical integrity of your data, disallowing a `marriage` between a `person` and a `building`, for example, unless you specifically allow such a thing in the schema.

 ### Rules
 Lastly, the Grakn schema is completed with [**Graql Rules**](/docs/schema/rules).
 Rules are used for query-time capture of dynamic patterns in the data and performing deduction.
 Rules are the building blocks of automated reasoning in Grakn.